GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

----
-# View this page at https://digital.gov/resources/21st-century-integrated-digital-experience-act
+# View this page at https://digital.gov/resources/delivering-digital-first-public-experience
 # Learn how to edit our pages at https://workflow.digital.gov

 # slug (url path) — changing this requires a redirect
-slug: 21st-century-integrated-digital-experience-act
+slug: delivering-digital-first-public-experience

+aliases:
+  - /resources/21st-century-integrated-digital-experience-act/
 date: 2019-11-01 3:00:00 -0500
+title: "Requirements for delivering a digital-first public experience"
-title: "21st Century Integrated Digital Experience Act"
+deck: "Understand the policy framework: 21st Century Integrated Digital Experience Act and OMB Memo M-23-22"
-deck: "Delivering a digital-first public experience."
-summary: "21st Century IDEA aims to improve the digital experience for government customers."
+summary: "Learn how to implement 21st Century IDEA to design and deliver better websites and digital services."

 # see all topics at https://digital.gov/topics
 topics:
-  - uswds
+  - budgeting-and-performance
-  - policy
+  - digital-service-delivery
-  - 21st-century-idea
+  - governance
   - trust

 # see all authors at https://digital.gov/authors
 authors:
   - ammie-farraj-feijoo
-  - jeremyzilar

 # Controls how this page appears across the site
 # 0 -- hidden